 In December 2016, Dr. Deborah Brown Stewart was appointed Head of the Museum Library.
-Facing over-crowded stacks, an aging facility, outdated furnishings, and declines in student use, she worked on phased upgrades to the physical spaces including new furniture, lighting, and electrical power, and she initiated multiple programs such as exhibits, workshops, and informal talks that successfully re-engaged student and faculty interest during her first three years.
-She continued to build on collections strengths in ancient Mesoamerica and Egyptology but began to strengthen collections for new trends in cultural anthropology, Native North American studies, archaeological sciences, classical archaeology, museology, and the use of emerging digital technologies in the anthropological subfields in order to realign collections development with growing needs of the University’s faculty, students, and Penn Museum.
+Facing overcrowded stacks, an aging facility, outdated furnishings, and declines in student use, she worked on phased upgrades to the physical spaces including new furniture, lighting, and electrical power, and she initiated multiple programs such as exhibits, workshops, and informal talks that successfully re-engaged student and faculty interest during her first three years.
+She continued to build on collections strengths in ancient Mesoamerica and Egyptology and also began to strengthen collections for new trends in cultural anthropology, Native North American studies, archaeological sciences, classical archaeology, museology, and the use of emerging digital technologies in the anthropological subfields in order to realign collections development with growing needs of the University’s faculty and students, and the Penn Museum.

 As we look to the future, a major goal of the Museum Library is to make our collections and Penn Libraries’ services even more responsive to the evolving needs of faculty, students, and researchers.
-In addition to acquiring print monographs and journals, collections funds in support of anthropology are used to select e-books, e-journals, and streaming video, as well as offer support for innovative models of open-access and digital publishing in anthropology and archaeology.
-The Museum Library staff collaborates with colleagues in the Penn Libraries’ Center for Global Collections to ensure that the on-site collections truly represent cultural and linguistic diversity that lie at the heart of Penn Museum and Penn Anthropology’s research and educational missions.
+In addition to acquiring print monographs and journals, collections funds in support of anthropology are used to select ebooks, journals, and streaming video, as well as to offer support for innovative models of open-access and digital publishing in anthropology and archaeology.
+The Museum Library staff collaborate with colleagues in the Penn Libraries’ Center for Global Collections to ensure that the on-site collections truly represent cultural and linguistic diversity that lie at the heart of Penn Museum and Penn Anthropology’s research and educational missions.